ttornike1991/aws-bootcamp-cruddur-2023/journal/week0.md

 ```
-***To ensure technical flexibility, it is important to consider these technical and service limits when designing and implementing AWS services.
+To ensure technical flexibility, it is important to consider these technical and service limits when designing and implementing AWS services.
 By understanding these limits, you can design solutions that are scalable, reliable, and cost-effective.
 For example, you may need to consider the use of multiple regions or the use of different AWS services to work around technical limits.
-Additionally, you may need to consider using auto-scaling or load balancing to ensure that your services can handle sudden changes in demand.***
+Additionally, you may need to consider using auto-scaling or load balancing to ensure that your services can handle sudden changes in demand.

 **end**

+# 10

 **Open a support ticket and request a service limit**